genis96/Js-Module1-Problems/README.md

 3. else, return object key at index 0
 */

+/* Pseudo Code
+1. conditional that states !Array.isArray ((method) ArrayConstructor.isArray(arg: any): arg is any [] - so 'obj' and 'key' is passed in here ALSO - - the instructions say : "If the property at the given key is not an array, it should return undefined."
+2. return undefined
+3. else, return object key at index 0
+*/

 /* My Solution */

 function getFirstElementOfProperty(obj, key) {
     // your code here
     if(!Array.isArray(obj[key])) { // (1)